LIT-CCM-lab/OCSVM-ADRB2/README.md

 * _trajectory\_conversion\_report.txt_, report containing information on the trajectories converted to _.mol2_ files and possible errors encounetered during conversion
 ### Usage
 1. Use the _trajectory\_converter.py_ script to convert the trajectory file in pairs of _.mol2_ files
-2. Use the _compute\_interactions.py_ script to compute the IPA, it is possbile to select between the one or both the definitons of hydrophobic contacts
+2. Use the _compute\_interactions.py_ script to compute the IPA, it is possbile to select between one or both the definitons of hydrophobic contacts
 3. Use the _training.py_ script to train the model, it is possbile to select between one or both of the training heuristics
 4. Use _scoring.py_ to rescore the IPA files previously obtained from the docking poses
 ### Supported file formats